shakacode/react_on_rails/README.md

 **For a complete example of this gem, see our live demo at [www.reactrails.com](http://www.reactrails.com). ([Source Code](https://github.com/shakacode/react-webpack-rails-tutorial))**

 Aloha from Justin Gordon ([bio](http://www.railsonmaui.com/about)) and the [ShakaCode](http://www.shakacode.com) Team!
 We're actively looking for new projects involving React, React-Native, and Rails.
 Please contact me at [justin@shakacode.com](mailto:justin@shakacode.com) if we could potentially help you in any way.
 Besides consulting on bigger projects, [ShakaCode](http://www.shakacode.com) is doing Skype plus Slack/Github based coaching for React on Rails.
-[Click here](http://www.shakacode.com/work/index.html) for more information.
+See our blog post [Can ShakaCode Help You?](https://blog.shakacode.com/can-shakacode-help-you-4a5b1e5a8a63#.jex6tg9w9) for more information.

 We're offering a free half-hour project consultation, on anything from React on Rails to any aspect of web application development for both consumer and enterprise products.
 In addition to React.js and Rails, we're doing React-Native iOS and Android apps!